kergoth/OE-Signatures/README.rst

 TODO
 ----

+- Top Priority Tasks

+  - Revamp the exception handling
+  - Revamp the logging / bb.msg usage
+  - Add support for a variable flag which indicates more explicitly which variables are being referenced by this variable.
+This should allow us to work around the current issues where the referenced variable name is constructed programmatically.
   - Add case statement support to pysh

     - Create a Case class for the ast
     - Fix the case rules so they successfully match
     - Make the case rules actually construct a Case object
     - Add Case support to format_commands?

+  - Do extensive profiling to improve performance

 - BitBake Integration